-Finally, you need to enable Equilibrium by selecting how you want sessions to be routed to teams.
-In Configuration > Support Teams, select a team to edit, click on Equilibrium Settings and use the dropdown menu to select the appropriate algorithm, depending on how you want sessions to be routed.
+Finally, you must enable Equilibrium by selecting how you want sessions to be routed to teams.
+Expand on Equilibrium Settings and use the dropdown menu to select the appropriate algorithm, depending on how you want sessions to be routed.
 Options are:

 - None: no algorithm is selected and session requests remain in the team queue until a representative manually accepts them.

 - Least Busy: session is assigned to the least busy representative, that is, the representative who has had the lowest number of simultaneous sessions for the longest time.

 - Skills Match, Least Busy: session is assigned by selecting the representative with the most appropriate skill set match necessary to handle the issue, as well as being the least busy of all qualified representatives.

 The Alert Timeout dropdown determines how long the session remains assigned to the representative’s queue before it is assigned to the next representative.